November 1st PWF Meeting – Economic Update

 In 1998, she joined the University of Kentucky’s Small Business Development Center as an associate state director of the network.
 She became state director on Oct.
 1. 1999.
 Each year the SBDC serves more than 2,500 clients and more than 3,000 training attendees across the state.
 The program has created a legacy of economic impact to the Commonwealth.

 Member cost is $25; guest cost is $29.
 Payment can be made by check, cash, and with a credit card.
+If you need a receipt please note that with your reservation.
+If registering a guest/guests please provide their name, address, and e-mail address if possible.

 There is a service charge of $1 if a credit card is used.